 Have you ever wanted to change several design parameters with one action?
-Linking dimensions in SOLIDWORKS reduces design time by allowing variable change simultaneously.
-This means that if you change one dimension, any other dimensions that are synchronized will be changed as well.
-There are two ways to go about this: Link Values and Global Variables.
+Linking dimensions in the SOLIDWORKS platform reduces design time by allowing a variable to change simultaneously.
+This means that if you change one dimension, any of the other other dimensions that are synchronized will be changed as well.
+There are two different ways to go about this, through Link Values and Global Variables.

 Link Values Method

 The Link Values method is straightforward.
-You right-click on a dimension you want to link and choose “link values” from the right menu button.
+You right-click on a dimension that you want to link and then choose “link values” from the right menu button.

-Now, if you change one linked dimension, all linked dimensions will change.
+Now, if you change one linked dimension, all other linked dimensions will change.

 Global Variables Method

 The Global Variables method will be similar.
 You double-click a dimension to open the “modify” dialog box.
 In the value input box, type “=”, then a name, like the Link Values method.

 Press enter and an additional prompt will appear asking you to create a global variable.
 Click "yes" and then the green checkmark.
 You can repeat these steps with the other dimensions, but rather than creating a new global variable, you will link it to an existing one with the name that you specified.

 The Link Values method creates a link between the dimensions by a shared name or a shared variable.
 The Global Variables method creates an independent variable that is assigned to a dimension as an equation.